jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 requiring a Region for persistence?
 It is not an unusual or unreasonable requirement in any practical enterprise scale application.

-While it is not a "convention" in Spring Boot for VMware GemFire (SBDG), Spring Data for VMware GemFire (SDG) comes to our rescue.
+While it is not a "convention" in [spring-boot-gemfire-name], [spring-data-gemfire-name] comes to our rescue.
 We simply only need to enable cluster configuration from the client:

 Enable Cluster Configuration